Samson is Born

 Who Were the Philistines?

-Was Israel at a disadvantage?
-You bet, except for one thing.
-With God on their side the iron weapons were of little consequence.
+So, it’s true that Israel was disadvantaged, except for one thing.
+With God on their side, iron weapons were of no consequence.

 Using the Ultimate Weapon